Tomiinoo/3D-Print-Materials/README.md

 .\.venv\Scripts\python.exe -m uvicorn app.main:app --reload --port 8000
 ```

-Open:
+Open the application in your browser:

 ```text
 http://127.0.0.1:8000
 ```

-Use port 8000 for local development.
-The Raspberry Pi Docker setup uses port 8080, so do not confuse the two and accidentally celebrate against the wrong app.
+Port `8000` is intended for local development.

 ## Raspberry Pi Deployment

+The Raspberry Pi deployment uses Docker Compose and normally exposes the app on port `8080`.
-Pushing to GitHub does not automatically update the Raspberry Pi.
-Git is not a teleportation device, despite how confidently developers stare at terminals.

-The Pi only changes when you intentionally update it, for example by pulling/copying the reviewed code on the Pi and rebuilding the Docker Compose app.
-See:
+Pushing changes to GitHub does not automatically update the Raspberry Pi.
+The Pi must be updated deliberately by pulling or copying the reviewed code and rebuilding the Docker Compose application.

+Deployment instructions are available in:

 ```text
 docs/DEPLOY_ON_PI.md
 ```

-Before doing that:
+Before deploying changes:

-1. test locally;
+1. test the changes locally;
-2. review `git diff`;
+2. review the Git diff;
-3. back up the Pi database;
+3. back up the Raspberry Pi database;
-4. deploy only when you are comfortable with the exact changes.
+4. deploy only the changes you have reviewed.

-## Is It Ready To Push?

-It can be ready to push to a private Git repository after review, but pushing should only store source code and docs.
+## Git and Private Data

-Before pushing, check:
+Before pushing changes to a repository, check:

 ```powershell
 git diff --check
 git status
 ```

-Make sure these are not staged or committed:

-- `data/`
-- `app/data/`
-- `backups/`
-- `uploads/`
-- `*.sqlite`
-- `*.sqlite3`
-- `.env`

-Do not push straight to production from excitement.
-Excitement is useful for motivation, not release management.

-## Safety And Privacy

-Material Lab is local-first.
-It does not need an account or cloud service for normal operation.

-That does not make it magically secure.

-Safer use:

-- run it on your PC or Raspberry Pi inside your home network;
-- use Tailscale or a reverse proxy with authentication for remote access;
-- keep the SQLite database out of Git;
-- back up before updates;
-- treat source URLs, prices, notes, and print results as private workshop data.

-Unsafe use:

-- port-forwarding the app directly to the internet;
-- committing the SQLite database;
-- deploying unreviewed migrations to the Pi;
-- assuming approximate catalog values are manufacturer-certified data.

-## Implemented Features

-- Material Library with search, quick filters, printer/path compatibility, real engineering values, and family/variant cards.
-- Material Guide with requirement scoring, printer/path filtering, and advanced real-value filters for heat, price, tensile strength, and stiffness.
-- Compare page with family grouping, selectable materials, score/real-value modes, bar charts, radar profile, and trade-off map controls.
-- Material detail pages with real values, score orientation, chemistry display, source/evidence drawers, confidence strip, readiness checklist, spool workflow, products, price history, and print profiles.
-- Inventory page for exact products, spool-style tracking, supplier prices, printer/profile history, and "buy again" decisions.
-- Calculator for real product price, mass/volume, supports, purge, waste, and optional energy cost.
-- Settings page for local database location, backups, exports, and printer presets.
-- V2 material preview routes for the newer evidence-first data model.

-## Engineering Warning

-The seeded and catalog values are useful for selection, comparison, and planning.
-They are not certified design values.

-Exact performance changes with manufacturer, grade, color, filler content, drying, print orientation, nozzle, chamber, annealing, and the specific part geometry.
-For a critical part, confirm the exact product TDS and test the final printed design.
+Do not stage or commit private data such as:

+* `data/`
+* `app/data/`
+* `backups/`
+* `uploads/`
+* `*.sqlite`
+* `*.sqlite3`
+* `.env`

+The source code and documentation can be stored in Git, while personal workshop data should remain local and be backed up separately.

+## Privacy and Security

+Material Lab is designed to run locally and does not require an account or cloud service for normal use.

+For safer operation:

+* run it on a local PC or Raspberry Pi inside your home network;
+* use Tailscale or an authenticated reverse proxy for remote access;
+* keep the SQLite database outside Git;
+* create backups before updates;
+* treat source links, prices, notes, and print results as private data.

+Avoid directly exposing the app to the public internet through port forwarding without proper authentication and access controls.

+## Engineering Data Disclaimer

+The seeded catalog data and material values are intended for comparison, planning, and material selection.

+They are not certified design allowables.

+Actual performance can vary depending on:

+* manufacturer and product grade;
+* color and filler content;
+* filament drying;
+* nozzle type and nozzle temperature;
+* chamber temperature;
+* print orientation;
+* layer height and wall structure;
+* annealing;
+* part geometry;
+* print settings;
+* environmental conditions.

+For a loaded, safety-relevant, heat-critical, or long-term functional part, confirm the exact product technical data sheet and test the final printed part.

 ## Home Assistant

-For a normal Raspberry Pi Docker host, use Docker Compose.
-If you run Home Assistant OS and deliberately want this inside the Supervisor, the `home-assistant-addon/` folder is a starter local-app package.
-Read its README first.
-Docker Compose is the simpler route when you have a standard Debian/Pi host.
+For a normal Raspberry Pi running Debian or another standard Linux distribution, Docker Compose is the recommended deployment method.

+The `home-assistant-addon/` folder contains a starter package for users who intentionally want to run Material Lab inside Home Assistant Supervisor.
+Read the add-on documentation before using that route.